Preventing Suicide Among Young Adults: Statistics and StrategiesReading Time: 6 minutes

 TWLOHA and Newport Partner to Help Prevent Suicide Among Young Adults

-For the fourth year in a row, Newport is partnering with To Write Love On Her Arms (TWLOHA) to rally supporters across the country and the globe this September to take action to reverse the rising rate of suicide among young adults and teens.
+To help support young people around the country, Newport is partnering for the sixth year in a row with To Write Love On Her Arms (TWLOHA).
 TWLOHA is a nonprofit movement dedicated to presenting hope and finding help for people struggling with depression, addiction, self-injury, and suicide.
 The TWLOHA mission statement includes the commitment “to encourage, inform, inspire, and invest directly into treatment and recovery.”
+Newport’s partnership with TWLOHA aims to rally supporters across the country and the globe to take action to reverse the rising rate of suicide among young adults and teens.

 - Depression, anxiety, and other mental health disorders